-Having completed an Associate Diploma in classical piano while at medical school, Dr Cade still plays regularly in his leisure time.
-He is an organist at St Mark’s Anglican Church, Camberwell and Holy Trinity Anglican Church, Kew.
-He represented Victoria numerous times as an open-age hurdler and now enjoys the more eclectic pursuits of powerlifting and Brazilian jiujitsu (at blue belt level).
-Dr Cade is married with two daughters.
+Having completed an Associate Diploma in classical piano while at medical school, Dr Cade still plays regularly in his leisure time and more recently, also playing the organ.
+He represented Victoria numerous times as an open-age hurdler and now enjoys the more eclectic pursuits of powerlifting, Brazilian jiujitsu (at blue belt level) and golf.
+Dr Cade is married with two daughters and a son.

 - Bachelor of Medicine, Bachelor of Surgery, Bachelor of Medical Science (University of Melbourne)